dereuromark/cakephp-ide-helper/docs/Annotations.md

 ?>
 ```

+### Extensions
+To adjust the template extensions being processed set `IdeHelper.templateExtensions` via Configure.
+By default, all files of type `'ctp', 'php'` will be checked.

 ### Skipping folders
 Certain template folders, like for Bake template generation, should be skipped.
 This is done by default for `/src/Template/Bake/` in your app or your plugin.